dentemple/jest-invert/README.md

 global.expect = invert()

-/* For Typescript, an object is required as the first and only argument */ global.expect = invert({})
+/* For Typescript projects, prefer passing in an empty object for the default settings */ global.expect = invert({})
 ```